Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-### Clicking the "Show rule code" button displays a side-by-side if a previously confirmed rule is being changed or a display of the rule code being added if the proposal is a new rule candidate.
-If the proposal is to delete or transmute a previous rule only that current rule code is shown.
+### Clicking the "Show rule code" button displays information you'll want to check out.
+Here we see a side-by-side if a previous rule is being changed, or just the new code if it's a rule being added.
+If the proposal is to delete or transmute a previous rule, only that rule's current code is shown.

 <br/>
 <p align="center">